Creekside Simplicity

 I just chopped up some of my fresh garlic and put a little in each jar, topped with butter and followed the same process as I did for the regular butter.

-The garlic butter is AWESOME for making garlic powder, adding to mashed potatoes, or smearing over hot veggies.
+The garlic butter is AWESOME for making garlic bread, adding to mashed potatoes, or smearing over hot veggies.
 I have a feeling I’ll be canning a LOT more garlic butter in the future!

 11. Label and Place Into Long-Term Storage